-The Chemical Engineering program was established in Fall 1986 with the first freshman class admitted in Fall 1990.
+The Environmental Engineering program was established in Fall, 1986 with the first freshman class admitted Fall, 1990.
 The M.S. and Ph.D. program in Chemical and Environmental Engineering was established in Fall, 1998.
 A BS/MS offering was established in Fall, 2009.